OneSilverBullet/silvergamer.github.io/_posts/2024-4-20-AdvancedDSD2.md

 (8) In web service technology, a client needs to **discover the service** because:
 * the available service changes frequently.

+Points:

+The web services working process:
+* First the client discover the service
+* client binds to the server(binding not always need)
+    * Setting up TCP connection to the discovered address
+* Build the SOAP request(Marshalling)
+    * Fill in what service is needed, the arguments, send it to server side.
+    * XML
+* SOAP router routes the request to the appropriate server
+* Server unpacks the request, handles it, computes results
+* result sent back in the reverse direction: from the server to the SOAP router back to the client.

+Reposity:
+* a database listing servers
+* Each is described using the UDDI language, which is defined over XML.
+    * can be searched with XML queries.

+UDDI is used to write down the information that became a "row" in the repository.

+WSDL documents the interfaces and data types used by the service.

 (9) Unlike CORBA, stub and skeleton codes are not used in web services because:
 * their functionalities are included in **WSDL description**.